fsantanna/pingus/ceu/README.md

 The circles represent the state of the variables in the class, while the arrows represent callback reactions that manipulate the state.

-Note how the accesses to these state variables are spread across the entire class.
+Note in the source code how the accesses to these state variables are spread across the entire class.
 For instance, the distance between the initialization of `pressed`
 @NN(pressed_1) and the last access to it @NN(pressed_2) is over 40 lines in the original file [[![X]][cpp-armageddon-2]].
 Arguably, this dispersion of code across methods makes the understanding and maintenance of the double-click behavior more difficult.
-Also, even though the state variables are private, unrelated methods such as `draw` @NN(draw_1,-,draw_2) can potentially access it.
+Also, even though the state variables are private, unrelated methods such as `draw`, which is defined in middle of the class @NN(draw_1,-,draw_2), can potentially access them.

 Because callbacks are short lived, the only way they can affect each other is by manipulating persisting member variables in the object.
-These *state variables* retain their values across multiple invocations and serve as a control mechanism across reaction to external events.
+These *state variables* retain their values across multiple invocations and serve as a control mechanism across reactions to external events.
-As an example, callbacks `on_click` and `update` react independently but must agree on a common protocol to detect the double click:
+For instance, callbacks `on_click` and `update` react independently but must agree on a common protocol to detect the double click:

-* Callback `on_click` writes to `pressed` in the first click @NN(pressed_3), and checks its state in further clicks @NN(pressed_2).
+* `on_click` writes to `pressed` in the first click @NN(pressed_3), and checks its state in further clicks @NN(pressed_2).
-* In the meantime, callback `update` also checks for `pressed` and may reset its state @NN(pressed_4,,reset_1).
+* In the meantime, `update` also checks for `pressed` and may reset its state
+  @NN(pressed_4,,reset_1).

 <!-- CEU-ARMAGEDDON -->

-Using an antagonistic approach, Céu provides structured constructs to deal with events, aiming to eradicate explicit manipulation of state variables for control-flow purposes.
+Céu provides structured constructs to deal with events, aiming to eradicate explicit manipulation of state variables for control-flow purposes.
 The equivalent code in Céu defines the class `ArmageddonButton` [[![X]][ceu-armageddon]] as follows: